mrrilett/Jetson/README.md

   - xArm

 ## Python Libraries
-To install external libraries/modules within VS Code, open up the terminal (CTRL + `) and enter the following command:
+To install some initial external packages within VS Code, open up the terminal (CTRL + `) and enter the following command:

-<code>pip install xarm hidapi opencv-python mediapipe </code>
+<code>pip install xarm hidapi mediapipe opencv-python numpy </code>

 > NOTE: If you are using multiple Python versions or virtual environments, and pip install ... does not work, use py -m pip install ... instead.